How to Plan a Cruise Vacation With These 9 Essential Steps

 Booking Directly with the Cruise Line

-• Pros: Direct access to special offers and the ability to communicate directly with the cruise line for any issues.
+- Pros: You have direct access to special offers and can communicate with the cruise line for any issues.

-• Cons: Potential to miss out on exclusive deals like onboard credits or cabin upgrades often available through travel agents.
+- Cons: You may miss out on exclusive deals like onboard credits or cabin upgrades, which are often available through travel agents.

 Booking Through a Travel Agent